BaileyGingerTechnology/PackerSystems/README.md

 I plan to keep this project completely free to make use of.
 If you wish to support me in some way, you can become a patron of mine on Patreon here:

 https://www.patreon.com/GingerTechnology

+### System Specs

+To see the amount of CPU cores, RAM, and disk size allocated for builds, look in the variable field at the top of each .json file.
+That gets allocated from:

+    CPU: Ryzen 7 1700

+    RAM: Corsair Vengeance LPX 16gb (2x8gb) DDR4 2400

+    HDD: HGST DeskStar 2tb, 7200 RPM

+Builds go significantly faster on an SSD, but I'm paranoid about the amount of data that each build writes and then deletes from the drive killing my SSD, so I use the hard drive instead.